IN this article I will highlight the exotic fruit nutritional benefits besides describing the fruit itself.

-Here are 4 of the exotic fruits I came across and that I have tasted during my travels in Asia and the South Pacific.
+Here are 4 of the exotic fruits I came across during my travels in Asia and the South Pacific.
 I tried the Noni in Fiji and had the luck to discover Amla in South India, liked the Durian fruit in Sri Lanka and relished the Mangosteen in Thailand.

 Amla Fruit Health Benefits

 I ate this valuable little fruit on very few occasions when travelling in India as it is hard to come by.
-Amla fruit has a sour and astringent taste and it is not pleasant to eat but it´s worth the effort due to it´s a good deal of health benefits.
+Amla fruit has a sour and astringent taste and it is not pleasant to eat but it´s worth the effort due to its good deal of health benefits.

-Just by having two Amla fruit or it´s juice daily is enough vitamin intake.
-However, if yo wish to take more, than make sure to drink lots of water after as too much vitamin C tends to dehydrate you.
+Just by having two Amla fruit or its juice daily is enough vitamin intake.
+However, if you wish to take more, then make sure to drink lots of water after as too much vitamin C tends to dehydrate you.

 Chyawanprash is made from fully ripe amla fruit and is a good dietary supplement to increase your energy

 Amla fruit and juice is very nutritious and among the health benefits;